WW4RI Employer Liaison- EELGA SMP

-The project is providing initial ESOL and workplace skills courses, together with sector-specific training courses to prepare for work placements by providing vital initial skills to complement their other abilities.
+The project is providing initial ESOL and workplace skills courses, to prepare refugees for work placements by providing vital initial skills to complement their other abilities.
 But integration support needs to go beyond the initial preparation and extend to in-work training.
 Providing opportunities to combine work with education and continuous training is essential to support access to skilled work and to avoid refugees being left with solely unskilled job opportunities.
 Certain low-skilled jobs may be quickly available, but these are often highly cyclical or are otherwise unstable.

 WW4RI Employer Liaison Support

 The project's employer liaison service and network of region-wide Employment Advisers and Skills Assessors match refugee talent with identified employment needs.
 We then locate and build connections with employers able to provide placement opportunities to project beneficiaries who have first undertaken the project’s ESOL and skills pathways to prepare them for the UK workplace.

 Employers who are able to help us to secure work placements can benefit from the project Employer Liaison Officer’s advice and support in planning placements, on-going support during the placement and help in any recruitment process.
 In particular, we can offer best practice guidance on issues such as:

 Preparing a good working environment for refugees in the workplace